Torkiliuz/dc_uploader/README.md

 ## FAQ

-#### Q: After my torrent is uploaded, where does the actually torrent expect the data to be?
+#### Q: After my torrent is uploaded, where does the actual torrent in the client expect the data to be?

 A: This depends on how you set up the watch directory.
 By using a watch directory, the client adds the .torrent file to the client similar to a user adding a torrent.